sunny514/sunny514/README.md

 ### Hi there - welcome to my GitHub page!
 My name is Sunny Sharma and I’m a graduate student in Atmospheric Sciences at the University of Maryland.
-My research interests are in tropical meteorology and AI/ML.
+I am a member of the PARETO group led by Dr. Maria Molina and my research interests are in tropical meteorology and AI/ML.